Operation Grapes of Wrath: Aftermath

-According to Human Rights Watch some 154 Lebanese civilians were killed while Ahron Bregman says that 250 Lebanese were killed in the Israeli attacks, including 106 civilians who died in the shelling of a UN compound at Qana and 9 civilians killed in an attack in Nabatiyeh when Israeli warplanes rocketed a two-story building where they were sleeping.
+According to Human Rights Watch, about 154 Lebanese civilians were killed, and 351 were wounded.
+Ahron Bregman says that 250 Lebanese were killed in the Israeli attacks, including 106 civilians who died in the shelling of a UN compound at Qana and 9 civilians killed in an attack in Nabatiyeh when Israeli warplanes rocketed a two-story building where they were sleeping.
 The Israeli air force said that anti-aircraft fire was directed at its planes from the area around the building.
 Amnesty International was not able to confirm whether or not those said were true.

-Some 350 civilians were wounded in Lebanon Human Rights Watch (1997).
+Some 350 civilians were wounded in Lebanon, according to a 1997 Human Rights Watch report.
 62 Israeli civilians were wounded in Israel.

-The damage to the Lebanese infrastructure was significant as major bridges and power stations were destroyed.
-According to Human Rights Watch, 2018 houses and buildings in South Lebanon were either completely destroyed or severely bombarded.
-Lebanon's total economic damage was estimated at $500 million by economist Marwan Iskandar (and endorsed as accurate by the Lebanese Center for Policy Studies): $140 million in rebuilding damaged infrastructure, $30 million for assisting those displaced, $260 million in lost economic output, and $70 million in losses due to delays in economic projects.
-Israel estimated the total damage it suffered at 150 million NIS (about $53 million).
-Earlier, the damage to Israeli civilian property was estimated at 20 million NIS (about $7 million), and the indirect damage to Israel's tourism industry at 40 million NIS (about $13 million) Israeli Prime Minister Shimon Peres mounted an intense campaign to persuade the Lebanese that this punishment had come down upon them because of Hezbollah's continued presence and anti-IDF activities and that they had only to repudiate and dismantle Hezbollah for it to stop.
-But because of Hezbollah's political activities over the preceding years, virtually the entire Lebanese body politic closed ranks around it.
-Not only was there no mention of "dismantling" Hezbollah, but the agreement—signed by Lebanon, Israel, the United States, France, and Syria—specifically allowed Hezbollah to continue its military activities against IDF forces inside Lebanon.
+The damage to the Lebanese infrastructure was significant, as major bridges and power stations were destroyed.
+According to Human Rights Watch, 2,018 houses and buildings in South Lebanon were either completely destroyed, or severely bombarded.
+Lebanon's economic damage was estimated at $500 million by economist Marwan Iskandar, and endorsed as accurate by the Lebanese Center for Policy Studies.
+There was an estimated $140 million cost in rebuilding damaged infrastructure, $30 million for assisting those displaced, $260 million in lost economic output, and $70 million in losses due to delays in economic projects.

+Israel estimated the total damage it suffered at 150 million NIS, about $53 million.
+Earlier, the damage to Israeli civilian property was estimated at 20 million NIS, about $7 million.
+The indirect damage to Israel's tourism industry at 40 million NIS, about $13 million.

+Israeli Prime Minister Shimon Peres mounted an intense campaign to persuade the Lebanese that this punishment had come down upon them because of Hezbollah's continued presence and anti-IDF activities, and that they had only to repudiate and dismantle Hezbollah for it to stop.
+Because of Hezbollah's political activities over the preceding years, virtually the entire Lebanese body politic closed ranks around Hezbollah.
+There was no mention of "dismantling" Hezbollah, and the agreement—signed by Lebanon, Israel, the United States, France, and Syria—specifically allowed Hezbollah to continue its military activities against IDF forces inside Lebanon.

-Hizbullah was very active in the reconstruction in the following months.
+Hezbollah was very active in the reconstruction in the following months.
 They later claimed to have repaired 5,000 homes in 82 villages, as well as rebuilding roads and repairing infrastructure.
-They also stated that compensation was paid to 2,300 farmers.
+They stated that compensation was paid to 2,300 farmers.
 According to neutral observers these figures were probably accurate.